 - Make sure you season your new smoker before attempting to cook any food in it.
-We suggest following this guide to seasoning your masterbuilt electric smoker over at the smokingmeatforums.
-While the guide is aimed at masterbuilt the advice will mostly apply to other smokers too.
+We have a guide you can follow for seasoning your electric smoker.

 - Even if your smoker comes with a dial in thermostat, we strongly recommend investing in a dual probe thermometer setup.
 The temperature can vary a lot at different places in the smoker, so you need to measure the air temperature right where the meat is cooking.
 Check out our guide to the best smoker theromometers